qaderi-coding/smart-generator/README.md

 npm run backend
 ```

-This one command will save you from typing manual, and will:
+This one command will save you from installing dependencies manually, and will:
 - Make directory for backend that you entered earlier
 - Switch to the created directory
 - Initiate the npm package for your backend through running the `npm init --yes` command